clbarrell/growth/README.md

 ## To do next

 - Make checkin count 0 for days without checkins
-- dont' include answers from checkins where answer = nil

 - Move checkin_ready_goals to a User column variable
   - on GOALS create a REQUIRES_CHECKIN flag